Wild Rice Veggie Bowl

 - Meanwhile, cook your 1 cup of wild rice according to the directions on the package.*

 - Drain and rinse your lentils, set aside.
-Also peel and use a box grater to shred the carrot.
+Also peel and use a box grater to grate the carrot.
 And dice your avocado.
-Set everything aside for assembly.
+Set everything aside in separate bowls for assembly.

 - Combine all the dressing ingredients in a small mason jar.
 Shake to combine.
 Taste and adjust to your liking.